athos/sweet-array/README.md

 ;=> 0
 ```

-Note that `sa/cast` only has the compile-time effect, and does nothing at runtime.
+Note that `sa/cast` only has the compile-time effect, and does nothing else at runtime.

 #### `#sweet/tag [T]`